StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 //// tab | Quadruple Pound Signs (`####`)

 - **Usage**: Use quadruple pound signs to separate distinct parts of the script, such as functions, variable declarations, or main script logic.
-- **Sparingly**: Quadruple pound signs should be used sparingly, primarily when it's necessary to visually distinguish one major section of code from another.
+- **Sparingly**: Use quadruple pound signs sparingly, primarily when it’s necessary to visually distinguish major sections of code.
 In shorter scripts, extensive use of quadruple pound signs for sectioning may be unnecessary.
 - **Subsections**: Quadruple pound signs can also be used to indicate subsections within a larger section of the script.
 However, this should be done even more sparingly.
-Consider using triple pound signs before resorting to quadruple pound signs for subsections.
+Consider using triple pound signs (`###`) before resorting to quadruple pound signs for subsections.
 - **Formatting**: Quadruple pound signs should be formatted to stand out from other comments.
 Below are the suggested formatting guidelines:
     - **Section Naming**: Append `[ Section Name ]` after the quadruple pound signs.
 The section name should describe the content or purpose of that section.
     - **Filler Characters**: After the section name, add enough `#` characters to reach the 88-character line limit.
     - **Section Comments**: If additional explanation is needed, add comments describing the section's content or purpose below the quadruple pound signs, prefixed with four `#` characters.
-    - **Spacing**: As recommended in the [vertical spacing guidelines](#vertical-spacing), provide two blank lines before and after the quadruple pound signs to enhance visual separation between sections.
+    - **Spacing**: As mentioned in the [vertical spacing guidelines](#vertical-spacing), provide two blank lines before and after the quadruple pound signs to enhance visual separation between sections.
-    - **Subsection Format**: Subsections should follow the same format, with a varying number of brackets (`[]`) to represent the depth within the script.
+    - **Subsection Format**: Subsections should follow the same format, with the number of brackets (`[]`) indicating the depth of the subsection within the script.
+The deeper the subsection, the more brackets are used.
 Use filler characters to maintain a consistent 88-character width.

 ///// details | Example
     type: example